akhodakivskiy/VimFx/README.md

     n            Go to the next Find match
-    N            Go to the previous Find match i            Enter insert mode: Ignore all commands ?
+    N            Go to the previous Find match i            Enter insert mode: Ignore all commands I            Pass next keypress through to the page ?
 Show this dialog
     :            Open Developer Toolbar
     <escape>     Blur/close active element